Mashiyah/Preventing-Child-Drowning/README.md

 ### Main Requirements
 The system is responsible for identifying the drowning and operating the various mechanisms to save the child if necessary.
 The electrical system includes a microcontroller, motor, power source, GSM component and various sensors that will monitor the depth of the child in the water.
-When the child is at a certain depth for a predetermined amount of time, the electrical system will operate different mechanisms to save the child.
+When the child is at a certain depth for a predetermined amount of time, the electrical system will operate different mechanisms to save the child.<br /><br />
 A first mechanism and the main requirement of the system is the ability to raise the child's head above the water and keep it in this position.
-Responding to this requirement avoids contact with the airways leading to suffocation.
+Responding to this requirement avoids contact with the airways leading to suffocation.<br /><br />
 A second mechanism is to send an emergency message (SMS) to a control center, where the event will operate, sending an SMS message back to the parents.
 This mechanism meets the requirement for parental attention.
 There is also a button to check the system's integrity.
 In response to a click, you will send an SMS with a detailed health report.

 ### Electronic Sketch (Schematic)
 Schematic of the electrical system in the project.<br />